rydmike/theme_demo/README.md

 flutter:   New value : ThemeData#6d366
 ```

-Again the UI widgets associated `darkSwapColorsProvider` controller property we was modified and its value persisted, but in this case the `darkThemeProvider` also gave us new `ThemeData` for the `darkTheme` in the `MaterialApp` and we saw the theme change, since the `MaterialApp` got new `ThemeData`for the dark mode that we are looking at.
+Again the UI widgets associated `darkSwapColorsProvider` controller property was modified and its value persisted, but in this case the `darkThemeProvider` also gave us new `ThemeData` for the `darkTheme` in the `MaterialApp` and we saw the theme change, since the `MaterialApp` got new `ThemeData`for the dark mode that we are looking at.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer03.png?raw=true" alt="Observer step 3" width="350"/>